MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 ## Install PDF readers for your device

-Choose the platform you're using to install a PDF reader that can open protected PDF documents that adhere to the ISO standard for PDF encryption:
+Choose the platform you're using to install a PDF reader that can open protected PDF documents.
+All these readers can open protected documents that adhere to the ISO standard for PDF encryption:

 - [Windows](protected-pdf-readers-windows.md)